hafriedlander/phockito/README.md

 #### Stubbing methods more flexible

 In Mockito, the methods when building a stub are limited to thenReturns, thenThrows.
-In Pokito, you can use any method as long as it has 'return' or 'throw' in it, so `Poktio::when(...)->return(1)->thenReturn(2)` is fine.
+In Phockito, you can use any method as long as it has 'return' or 'throw' in it, so `Poktio::when(...)->return(1)->thenReturn(2)` is fine.

 #### Verify 'times' argument changed